Skip to main content

 Additional facts about YMCA and funding:

-- If the YMCA felt they could operate in Cañon City, they would already be here.
+5. If the YMCA felt they could operate in Cañon City, they would already be here.
 They were approached and discussions occurred in 1999, 2009, and 2017.

 Yes, schools, first responders, and roads are essential services to any community; however, some do not think about parks and recreation as an essential service.
 A phrase which applies here is, “You don’t know what you have until it’s gone.”
 In 2010, Colorado Springs made the choice to cut their Parks and Recreation Department by 85%.
 Parks, trails, pavilions, and playgrounds were not maintained, some programs were eliminated, and many staff members were let go.
 It did not take long for the community to get upset because the facilities they enjoyed using were no longer maintained.
 Not only did the citizens of Colorado Springs learn the value of recreation, but so did the government.
 People complained about an increase in crime and the fact they no longer wanted to use facilities in disrepair.
 Fast forward to now and not only did Colorado Springs reinstate the budget for parks and recreation but have continued to look for ways to invest in additional parks, trails, facilities such as pickleball courts, and programs.
 “You don’t know what you have until it’s gone,” is a lesson the community learned and now they continue to invest in recreation because it is an essential service.

 Parks and recreation are taken for granted in many communities.
 The question is not, is recreation a luxury; rather, do you want to live in a community without parks, trails, open spaces, and programs?
 Imagine Cañon City with no parks, trails, playgrounds, courts, open spaces, and no adult or youth programs.
 Is that a community you would want to live in?
 Parks and recreation improve the quality of life in our community 365 days a year.
 You can go for a walk on the beautiful Riverwalk, take your dog to the dog park, use the archery range, take your kids to a playground, have a family gathering at one of the many pavilions, participate in one of many sports programs, or attend one of our special events.
 There is tremendous value in that.
-Recreation is not a luxury; it is an essential service.